shammy-lp/KSL_React/README.md

 If you want to run and test the project on your own machine:
   1. Clone the repository
 ``git clone <your-repo-link>``

 ``cd <your-project-folder>``
-  2. Install dependencies
+  3. Install dependencies
 ``npm install``
-  3. Start the development server
+  4. Start the development server
 ``npm run dev``
-  4. Open the app in your browser
+  5. Open the app in your browser
 By default, the app will run at: http://localhost:5173/
-If the port is in use, Vite will suggest another port (e.g., 5174)
+If the port is in use, Vite will suggest another port like 5174